 As we all know, Strength and Weakness are Internal Factors.
 (Internal Factors – Which we can control and alter the matter Internally).
 And, Opportunities and Threats are External Factors.
 (External Factors – Which we cannot control and but act or change in line with the situations).

 In India, we all know the Brand Patanjali.
-Everyone uses the product of Patanjali on a Daily basis and this brand is the fastest growing FMCG (Fast-moving consumer goods) company.
+Everyone uses the product of Patanjali daily and this brand is the fastest growing FMCG (Fast-moving consumer goods) company.
 After January/2006, Patanjali changed the whole market in India.

 So, we can Understand the example of SWOT Analysis with the assistance of Patanjali.